Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Methods and Theory

-A set of batteries are drawn from a supply.
-The batteries are sorted from lowest to highest power capability and connected in series.
-Power converters contribute a significant portion of the cost of a 2-BESS unit.
-Economies of scale can alleviate this cost and is a directive and, from the perspective of optimization, can be considered an objective.
-Economies of scale can be accomplished by using fewer types of converters, i.e. using as many converters with the same rating as possible.

-This is a goal in Section~\ref{sec:converter-sets}.
-In production, both Layer 1 and Layer 2 converters are purchased in mass quantities, which are determined by the prediction of the 2-BESS product demand.
+In allocation, both Layer 1 and Layer 2 converters are purchased production quantities, which are determined by the prediction of the 2-BESS product demand.
 Both Layer 1 and Layer 2 power converters are connected according to Section \ref{sec:layer1design} and \ref{sec:layer2design}, respectively.

-The production flow of a 2-BESS unit is illustrated in Fig.\, \ref{fig:actualization}.
+The production flow of a 2-BESS unit is illustrated in Fig.\,\ref{fig:actualization}.
 A battery set for a particular 2-BESS unit is acquired from the battery supply.
 For a power-intensive application, the batteries are then tested and evaluated for power capability.
-The assembly of the 2-BESS unit proceeds by sorting and then connecting the batteries so they are ordered from lowest to highest capability.
-Using the battery capability information from testing, the interconnection of Layer 1 converters (pre-purchased with a specified rating) is determined using the method outline in Section\,\ref{sec:layer1design}.
-Both Layer 1 and 2 converters are then connected to the batteries.
-Power is optimized for the application.
+The assembly of the 2-BESS unit proceeds by sorting and then connecting the batteries so they are ordered from the lowest to highest capability.
+Using the battery capability information from testing, the interconnection of Layer 1 converters (pre-purchased with a specified rating) is determined using the method outlined in Section\,\ref{sec:layer1design}.
+Both Layer 1 and 2 converters are then connected to the batteries and power is optimized for the application.
 Then, the 2-BESS unit is tested and validated for performance and safety before being delivered to the customer.

 The optimal power flows are recalculated using linear programming during operation with the actual battery power capabilities in the 2-BESS unit and the output load as constraints.
-As we show in Section \ref{sec:results}: Results, the design method for LS-HiPPP results in a better cost-performance tradeoff as it relates to battery power utilization and aggregate converter rating compared to current state of the art approaches.
-The LS-HiPPP architecture performs well with a sparse set of Layer 1 converters at moderate power ratings and the dense set of Layer 2 converters at lower power ratings.
+As we show in Section \ref{sec:results}, the design method for LS\nobreakdash-HiPPP results in a better cost-performance tradeoff as it relates to battery power utilization and aggregate converter rating compared to the state-of-the-art approaches.
+The LS\nobreakdash-HiPPP architecture performs well with a sparse set of Layer 1 converters at moderate power ratings and a dense set of Layer 2 converters at lower power ratings.